 A faculty member may initiate a drop/withdrawal for students or auditors who fail to meet specified course attendance requirements or prerequisites; however, the faculty member is under no obligation to do so.
 At the beginning of the semester, faculty may initiate a drop for students who fail to attend class by the 7th calendar day of the semester.
 Faculty-initiated drops/withdrawals may also be initiated for students or auditors who enroll in courses without the required prerequisites.
-Faculty must follow the same drop/withdrawal deadlines specified for students in either full semester courses or courses of less than a full semester in length.
+Faculty must follow the same drop/withdrawal deadlines initiated drop/withdraw deadlines follow the same dates as those specified for students in either full semester courses or courses of less than a full semester in length.